15 March 2024

 From the Russian point of view, the door is always open to negations to arms control - there are still talks ongoing between US and Russian technical experts.
 But the US stuffs the talks with so many pre-conditions and attempts at keeping and expanding existing one-sided advantages that it is obvious that no progress is possible.
 At least, as the Russians put it, 'at this stage of historic development'.

-The US will simply be frozen out until they are ready to act responsibility.
+At some point they will want to resume talks.
 But that time is not now, and therefore, regrettably, the time for arms control is not now.

 Index